sage-code/maj/verbs.md

 **dictionary:**

-In next examples I will use 2 new verbs abd a noun:
+In next examples I will use 2 new verbs and one noun:

 * dovu = must
 * diku = to tell